ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-5--creating-and-setting-up-data-tiering.md

 remove it completely to avoid skipping security auto-configuration.
 (It appears after the failing node`s first run.)

-- If you have not enought storage, add to `elasticsearch.yml`
+- If you don't have enough space on your hard drive, add less space to `elasticsearch.yml`
 ```yaml
 xpack.searchable.snapshot.shared_cache.size: 8GB
 xpack.searchable.snapshot.shared_cache.size.max_headroom: 4GB